Polk County, Oregon

 I have a very heavy outbreak of ligus bugs.
 How do I get rid of them without spraying?
 What can I do next year to control them better?

-Polk County Oregon insect issues about 2 years ago
+Polk County OR insect issues over 2 years ago

 According to "Growing Blueberries in Your Home Garden" EC 1304, "A good planting mix consists of about 80 percent fir bark, 10 percent peat moss, and 10 percent perlite."
 Fir bark can be purchased in different forms.
 I've seen (for sale) fir bark shavings, fir bark dust, fir bark mulch.
 What should I look for?